JumboTortoise/z2p-normals/README.md

 This will save the 2D point cloud z-buffers to disk and allow for faster training.

 All the datasets and pretrained checkpoints are available in [this](https://drive.google.com/drive/u/1/folders/1WOLzSjL7GS3M9YbbMzg8xIsXxfNXVKg-) google drive directory
-(Like this repo, it is private, contact us if you require permissions).
+(it is private, contact us if you require permissions).

 ## Training